benhendayoussef/idempotency-spring-boot-starter/README.md

 A duplicate request carrying the same `Idempotency-Key` header gets the **original response replayed** — not a re-execution, not an error.

+> Written up on [foojay.io](https://foojay.io/today/idempotent-spring-boot-starter/) if you want the full story behind the design decisions.

 ## Quickstart (Redis)